 Since 2008, Ljubljana Cathedral has been insured as a cultural monument of national importance in Slovenia.
 With its classic twin towers and green octagonal dome, the city’s cathedral encapsulates everything that is Ljubljana.

 Are you planning to visit Ljubljana?
-In this article, you will find information about the most beautiful Baroque church in Slovenia: from interesting facts to opening hours, entry fee and more.
+In this article, you will find useful information about the most beautiful Baroque church in Slovenia: from interesting facts to opening hours, entry fee and more.
 Note: This is not a sponsored article, it includes purely my personal experience.
 All photos were taken by me.

 The Cathedral of Saint Nicholas, or Stolnica svetega Nikolaja, is located in Ljubljana, the capital and largest city of Slovenia, in Southern Europe.
 It is situated on the right bank of the Ljubjanica river, between the Triple Bridge and the Central Market.
 It is easily accessed by foot in the Old Town.